Noorain05/2D-Game-Development/README.md

 ## Instructions for Installing 🔧
 Just download the .exe file and you are good to go.
-Also I have added the source files for those interested. 😄
+I have also added the source files for those interested. 😄

 ## Controls 🎮
 - Move Left : A or ◀️